karlwilcox/website-build/reviews/books/sci-fi/_posts/2022-01-20-last-emperox.md

 title: "Last Emperox"
 prefix: "The"
 author: "john-scalzi"
-series: "The Interdependency Book 3"
+series: "Interdependency"
+booknum: "3"
 tags:
-  - "sci-fi"
+  - "space-opera"
 ---

 As noted earlier in the review of the 2nd book I was eager to finish this series and it